Writing the Import Pipeline¶

 Each line corresponds to a part defined later in the file.

-Comments can be added to this file with
+Comments can be added to this file by starting the line with

 The most important pieces are

 it specifies the local path to your exported content.